Thursday, August 28, 2014

 Character Bios

 A few years ago, I was noticing in my writing that my characters all seemed rather similar.
 Each one was me.
-Maybe a girl me, or an old me, or a think me, or a all-star second baseman me.
+Maybe a girl me, or an old me, or a thin me, or a all-star second baseman me.
 But it was pretty obvious that they were just me.
 So, I decided I needed to work on that.
 I read a few books about creating good characters, and I read several web posts about the same thing.
 I made a really big list of questions that I needed to ask myself about a character before I try to write about them.

-Sadly, the only time I've ever really done this planning in full was on my story The Battle of the Ideas, and even then, I didn't go through and answer every single question I put on my list.
+Sadly, the only time I've ever really done this planning in full was on my story The Battle of the Ideas,and even then, I didn't go through and answer every single question I put on my list.
 It seems like a little too much preparation for a simple short story, answering a few of the most important questions seems like enough for that.
 However, for a novel, it seems like it's probably pretty important.

 Right now, as I'm trying to work on the next chapter of Sunny and Gray, I'm trying to sort through this stuff.
 Sunny and Gray is going to be a novel, and therefore it needs this stuff to be done.
 Since I'm looking at this stuff, I thought it might be cool to share the work that I did on my list, share the questions that I think are worth asking, and see what you think.